Auto-Renewal

 Tenor offers opt-in auto-renewal smart contracts to simplify the renewal process and minimize the likelihood of users getting liquidated at maturity.

-When enabled, the smart contracts enable any third party (e.g. lender) to renew a borrower’s position in a longer-dated term or at the variable rate, removing the need for manual repayment or monitoring.
+When enabled, the smart contracts enable any third party (e.g. lender) to renew a borrower’s position in a longer-dated term or for an open-term, removing the need for manual repayment or monitoring.

-If auto-rolling is disabled and the user fails to repay their position by maturity, collateral equivalent to the value of the debt is liquidated to repay the position.
+If auto-rolling is disabled and the user fails to repay their position by maturity, part of the borrower's collateral can be liquidated to repay the borrower's debt.

 Renewal Mechanisms